-Jika-tabi was invented and popularized during the 1900s.
-These shoes are practically tabi socks with a more resistant sole, they are generally used by Japanese people who work outdoors like jinrikisha.
+Jika-tabi was invented and popularized during the 1900's.
+These shoes are practically tabi socks with a stronger sole, they are usually worn by Japanese people who work outdoors like the jinrikisha.

 Different categories of traditional Japanese shoes

-As promised, we showcase 10 traditional Japanese shoes, but there are many others that were invented in Japan in the modern era or variations on traditional geta and zori.
+As promised, we show you 10 traditional shoes from Japan, but there are many others that were invented in Japan in the modern era or variations of the traditional geta and zori.
 Below I will try to add some more variations of these shoes:

-We recommend reading our guide that talks about the Japanese footwear, sizes and vocabulary.
+We recommend reading our guide that talks about the Japanese shoes, sizes and vocabulary.
 I hope you enjoyed our article, if you did, don't forget to share and leave your comments.

 - Taka-ashida geta – Wooden sandals made to be used in rain and bad weather;

-- Hiyori geta / Masa geta - Traditional wooden sandals with two teeth used during good weather;
+- Hiyori geta / Masa geta – Traditional wooden sandals with two teeth worn during good weather;

-- Yamageta [山下駄] - Mountain geta, gross geta, usually made from Japanese cedar;
+- Yamageta [山下駄] – Geta of the mountains, raw geta, usually made of Japanese cedar;

 - Hachitsuwari [八ツ割] – Clog without teeth;